 As you can see, there are ways you can make your safe and, therefore, your valuable belongings well protected without bolting it down the floor.
 The question of how to secure a safe without drilling has multiple answers, and it’s up to you to simply choose the right one for you.

-We made sure to present all the adequate alternatives, as well as with tips and suggestions on how to do it and with what tools.
+We made sure to present all the adequate alternatives, as well as tips and suggestions on how to do it and with what tools.
 So good luck in this endeavor!